mesosphere/universe/README.md

 # Mesosphere Universe [![Build Status](https://teamcity.mesosphere.io/guestAuth/app/rest/builds/buildType:(id:Oss_Universe_Ci)/statusIcon)](https://teamcity.mesosphere.io/viewType.html?buildTypeId=Oss_Universe_Ci&guest=1)

-The DCOS package repository for packages that have been certified by Mesosphere.
+The DC/OS package repository for packages that have been certified by Mesosphere.

 ## Installation

-The latest [DCOS](https://mesosphere.com/product/) comes pre-configured to use the Universe repository.
+The latest [DC/OS](https://mesosphere.com/product/) comes pre-configured to use the Universe repository.

-If you would like to add this to your DCOS manually:
+If you would like to add this to your DC/OS manually:

 ```
 dcos package repo add Universe https://universe.mesosphere.com/repo